Marriage in Scotland: Border marriages

 In the eighteenth and nineteenth centuries, marriage laws in Scotland encouraged the practice of couples wishing to marry eloping from England to Scotland.
 With transport less developed, many of these marriages were at Gretna Green, the first Scottish settlement on the main West Coast route from England; hence the term Gretna Green marriage for marriages transacted in a jurisdiction that was not the residence of the parties being married, to avoid restrictions or procedures imposed by the parties' home jurisdictions.
 Other Scottish Border villages used for these marriages were Coldstream Bridge, Lamberton Toll (in Lamberton, Berwickshire), Mordington and Paxton Toll.
 Portpatrick in Wigtownshire was used by couples from Ireland, because of the daily packet boat service to Donaghadee.

-Gretna's famous runaway marriages began in 1753 with the passing of Lord Hardwicke's Marriage Act in England.
-The Act required consent to the marriage from the parents if a party to a marriage was not at least 21 years old.
+Gretna's famous runaway marriages began in 1753 with the passing of the Clandestine Marriages Act 1753 (26 Geo.
+2. c.
+33) in England.
+The act required consent to the marriage from the parents if a party to a marriage was not at least 21 years old.
 However, in Scotland it was possible for boys to get married at 14 years and girls at 12 years without parental consent.
 Some Gretna marriages were of (sometimes abducted) heiresses; e.g., the second marriage in 1826 of Edward Gibbon Wakefield to the young heiress Ellen Turner, the Shrigley abduction.
 Other motives for Gretna marriages were to avoid publicity or to marry immediately.

 In 1856, Scottish law was changed to require 21 days' residence for marriage, and since 1929 both parties have had to be at least 16 years old (though there is still no parental consent needed).
 A further law change was made in 1940 to abolish these irregular marriages by declaration.
 The residential requirement was lifted in 1977.

 Gretna Green remains a favoured location for marriage because of its romantic associations, with Dumfries and Galloway (the council area containing Gretna Green) the most popular area to get married in Scotland in 2015 (4,395 marriages in Dumfries and Galloway, out of a total of 29,691 marriages throughout Scotland).